 Site Leaders are at the core of the Alternative Break program.
 If the AB program were the frame of the car, you'd be the driver!

-Communicate with community organizations to set up service projects and housing for the group of students during the break.
+communicating and coordinating with community organizations to set up service projects and housing for the group of students during the break;

-Act as “cruise director” or liaison between student participants and community organizations and housing location.
-Ensure the safety and organization between both groups.
+acting as liaison between student participants and community organizations and housing location to ensure the safety and organization during the trip;

 Previous experience on an Alternative Break trip;